-IAEs will be submitted in Canvas by the due date.
-Midsemester IAE grades will be returned within 2 weeks of the due date.
-Questions about the IAEs - including grade appeals - must be presented to the Instructor within three days following receipt of grade.
+Mid-Semester Assignments will be graded and returned to students within 2 weeks of the due date.

+Questions about the Mid-Semester Assignment grades, including grade appeals - must be presented to the Instructor within three days following receipt of the grade.

-Make-up IAEs will not be accepted unless the student or their representative emails and/or calls their instructor with a University-Approved excuse by 5:00pm CST BEFORE the scheduled work is due.
-No exceptions.
+Make-up Mid-Semester Assignments will not be accepted unless the student or their representative emails and/or calls their instructor with a University-Approved excuse by 5:00 pm CST BEFORE the scheduled work is due.
+NO EXCEPTIONS.